Neptune-Crypto/neptune-core/docs/src/consensus/transaction.md

    - divine the salt
    - divine the mutator set accumulator and authenticate it against the given transaction kernel MAST hash
    - for each input UTXO:
+     - divine the receiver preimage
+     - divine the sender randomness
+     - compute the canonical commitment
+     - verify the membership of the canonical commitment to the AOCL
      - compute the removal record index set
      - read the removal record chunks dictionary from memory
      - for each entry in this dictionary, verify that the chunk belongs to the SWBF MMR from the mutator set accumulator (authentication paths are either read from memory or divined in -- to be decided)